rebotnix/kineva_inference/README.md

 ## ⚙️ Integration
-Once downloaded, RFDetr models can be:
+Once downloaded, KINEVA models can be:

 Converted to TensorRT using KINEVA's model conversion tools